 At dinner time, thinly sliced apples create a warm, sweet balance with tangy sauerkraut in this recipe for Brown Sugar Mustard Pork Roast with Sauerkraut.
 Try making Homemade Sauerkraut recipe for a complete meal from scratch.

-As a side dish with chicken or fish, julienne Cortland or Fuji apples for a sweet addition to cole slaw, with julienned carrots, shredded cabbage and lightly dress the slaw with apple cider vinegar, honey, mayo and poppy seeds.
+As a side dish with chicken or fish, julienne Cortland apples for a sweet addition to cole slaw, with julienned carrots, shredded cabbage and lightly dress the slaw with apple cider vinegar, honey, mayo and poppy seeds.

 For dessert, stuff Braeburn or Gala apples with a mixture of dates, apricots, lemon juice and zest, cinnamon and nutmeg, oats and walnuts and serve with sweet mascarpone cheese blended with honey.
 Or make an apple crisp with Macoun or Macintosh apples and a topping of brown sugar, oats and cinnamon.